RenderKit/ospray/README.md

 OSPTransferFunction ospNewTransferFunction(const char *type);
 ```

-The call returns `NULL` if that type of transfer functions is not known
-by OSPRay, or else an `OSPTransferFunction` handle to the created
-transfer function.
-That handle can be assigned to a volumetric model
+The returned handle can be assigned to a volumetric model (described
-(described below) as parameter “`transferFunction`” using
+below) as parameter “`transferFunction`” using `ospSetObject`.
-`ospSetObject`.

 One type of transfer function that is supported by OSPRay is the linear
 transfer function, which interpolates between given equidistant colors